pyeve/cerberus/docs/validation-rules.rst

 minlength, maxlength
 --------------------

-Minimum and maximum length allowed for iterables.
+Minimum and maximum length allowed for any objects that implements __len__.
+Examples are as follows:

 .. doctest::